 - quickly notifying the court of changes in the probationer’s address or other information change; and

 - abiding by a curfew imposed by the court.

 A Colorado judge can set the length of probation as long as he or she believes is necessary to punish and rehabilitate the defendant.
 Unlike with misdemeanor or petty offenses, felony probation is not limited to 5 years.

 Instead, the period of time can be so long as the judge decides is necessary.
-The term of probation can even be longer than the term of any incarceration imposed.

 3. What happens if I violate the conditions of my felony probation?